ahmedshmokbel/BooksLibrary/README.md

+Books Library app
-# please install the nodemoduls
+# please install the node_modules
+# add the local.properties to the android folder
-#the application support the dark mode
+# the application support the dark mode